FAQs for Departments and Faculty

 - Who are my contacts for questions about Capstone Certificates?

+Start by contacting Katy Duren in the Division of Continuing Studies (DCS).
+She can provide you with resources and templates to guide you through the process.
 Academic approval and oversight of all capstone certificates resides with the Graduate School and its Graduate Faculty Executive Committee.
-The process and standards for obtaining academic approval of a capstone certificate can be found here: www.apa.wisc.edu/UAPC/uapccertificates.html
+The process, guidelines, and standards for obtaining academic approval of a capstone certificate can be found here: http://apir.wisc.edu/uapc/Certificates_CAPSTONE_Guidelines_V.April.19.2012_R.pdf

 Within these guidelines, academic departments are responsible for determining the content, criteria for admission, the required number of credits, and all other academic issues related to the Capstone Certificate program.

 Because Capstone programs are administered by DCS rather than the Graduate School, the Capstone programs have greater flexibility with admissions standards and processes, term deadlines, etc. Capstone students are University Special (non-degree) students therefore admission, enrollment, and other Dean’s office functions for capstone programs are administered by Adult Career & Special Student Services (ACSSS) within DCS.
 Academic departments are required to have a Capstone program administrator who will be the primary contact for ACSSS staff regarding the admission and enrollment process.
 Although the application is completed through the standard special student process, the decision to admit students to the Capstone Certificate program is made by the academic department which houses the Capstone Certificate.
 The academic department is responsible for collecting any materials from the student (beyond the special student application) which may be required to make their decision.
 Capstone students enroll at the same time as Graduate students.